aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/pdf/avoid-blank-page-in-output-pdf-when-there-is-nothing-to-print/_index.md

 ## **Possible Usage Scenarios**

-When the Excel file is empty and the user saves it to PDF using Aspose.Cells for Python via .NET, it renders a blank page in output PDF.
+When the Excel file is empty and the user saves it to PDF using Aspose.Cells for Python via .NET, it renders a blank page in the output PDF.
 Sometimes, this default behavior is undesirable.
 Aspose.Cells for Python via .NET provides the [**PdfSaveOptions.output_blank_page_when_nothing_to_print**](https://reference.aspose.com/cells/python-net/aspose.cells/pdfsaveoptions/output_blank_page_when_nothing_to_print/) property to deal with this issue.
-If you will set it as **false**, then [**CellsException**](https://reference.aspose.com/cells/python-net/aspose.cells/cellsexception/) will occur whenever there is nothing to print in the output PDF.
+If you set it to **false**, then [**CellsException**](https://reference.aspose.com/cells/python-net/aspose.cells/cellsexception/) will occur whenever there is nothing to print in the output PDF.

 ## **Avoid Blank Page in Output PDF when there is Nothing to Print**

-The following sample code creates an empty workbook and then saves it as PDF after setting the [**PdfSaveOptions.output_blank_page_when_nothing_to_print**](https://reference.aspose.com/cells/python-net/aspose.cells/pdfsaveoptions/output_blank_page_when_nothing_to_print/) property as **false**.
-Since there is nothing to print in the output PDF, the [**CellsException**](https://reference.aspose.com/cells/python-net/aspose.cells/cellsexception/) occurs as shown below.
+The following sample code creates an empty workbook and then saves it as PDF after setting the [**PdfSaveOptions.output_blank_page_when_nothing_to_print**](https://reference.aspose.com/cells/python-net/aspose.cells/pdfsaveoptions/output_blank_page_when_nothing_to_print/) property to **false**.
+Since there is nothing to print in the output PDF, the [**CellsException**](https://reference.aspose.com/cells/python-net/aspose.cells/cellsexception/) occurs, as shown below.

 ## **Sample Code**